MiningDAO/DeMine/test/TestCases.md

     - nft tokens should be transferred from agent to claimer
     - Claim event should be emitted
     - tokenInfo covered

-DeMineAgent Withdraw Action
- - [x] with payments/amounts array mismatch, should fail
- - [x] with amount exceeding income, should fail
- - [x] with correct input
-    - income info of sender should decrease
-    - balance of sender should increase
-    - balance of agent contract should decrease
-    - Withdraw event should be emitted
-    - incomeInfo covered

 DeMineAgent Cashout Action
  - [x] with non owner, should fail